-As a child, my mother used to put together pictures books by cutting out pictures of Christ from church publications or print them off from online and put them together into plastic scrapbook pages for my siblings and I to look at during Sacrament Meeting.
+When I was a child, my mother used to put together picture books by cutting out pictures of Christ from Church publications or print them off from online and put them together into plastic scrapbook pages for my siblings and I to look at during sacrament meeting.
 Coloring pages and stickers of Christ are another easy way to incorporate Him into your child's life.

 5. Let them know how important Jesus Christ is to you.